preetoshii/samesisters/documentation/samesisters-design-doc.md

 │   │   ├── Filter Cards → Add pieces to deck
 │   │   ├── Piece Cards → Expand to detail state (includes customization)
 │   │   ├── Philosophy Cards → (No expansion - swipe only)
-│   │   ├── Style Preference Cards → (No expansion - swipe only)
 │   │   ├── Sachi Video Cards → Expand to full-screen video
 │   │   └── Fabric Story Cards → (No expansion - swipe only)
 │   │